SDU-eScience/UCloud-Courses/README.md

 ## What are UCloud Courses?

-The idea behind UCloud courses is to wrap all the relevant course material for a given university course (software packages, notebooks, scripts etc.) in a UCloud app.
+The idea behind UCloud courses is to wrap all the relevant course material - software packages, notebooks, scripts etc. - for a given university course in a UCloud app.
 This allows for quick and seamless access to the material to the students.

 UCloud courses are built a relevant, existing UCloud base images such as JupyterLab, RStudio, Conda, Ubuntu, Linux virtual desktops etc.